lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 The autostart applications lets you choose which applications to autostart like managers for print queues.
 All of these are check-boxes to start various programs.
 You can start a program at startup by adding it here.
 Click the add button, give the process a name e.g. "Terminal drop down" and type in the appropriate terminal command e.g. "terminal -d"

+The tab for session settings has many effects for you environment variables for your session.
+Several of theese varibles relate to hidpi support see `<https://forum.lxqt.org/t/detailed-guide-to-enable-high-dpi-scaling-on-lxqt/507/5>`_ .

 If you want to undo changes you have done press the reset button with brown smudge with an X and reset on it.

 Screenshot